UtrechtUniversity/irods-consistency-check/README.md

 * CHECKSUM MISMATCH:  This object does not have the same checksum as registered in the iRODS catalog.
 * ACCESS DENIED:  The current user has no access to this object in the vault path.
 * NO CHECKSUM:  There is no checksum registered in the iRODS catalog.
 This implies that file sizes do match.
+* NO_LOCAL_REPLICA: No replica of data object present on server (only used for object list check)
+* NOT_FOUND: Object name not found in iRODS (only used for object list check)
+* REPLICA_IS_DIRTY: Replica is dirty / stale (only used for object list check)

 The meaning of the fields in CSV output is:
 1. Object type